Onekke/TestTrack/README.md

 ## Installation

-For this project to work properly you will need to have installed Unreal Engine 4 and AirSim plugin.
+For this project to work properly you will need Unreal Engine 4 and AirSim plugin to be installed on your computer.

 ### Install Unreal Engine